1960s Rectangular Wall Lamp

 The Dutch ANVIA, designed by Jan Hoogervorst.
 Evolux lamps designed by Niek Hiemstra.
 Philips wall lamps, designed by Louis Kalff.
 Doria, designed by Wilhelm Braun-Feldweg.

-Of course also Massive from Belgium and IKEA, and many more.
+Of course also Massive from Belgium, IKEA and many more.

 Do you have an idea?
 Please use the contact form and make this website more complete.
 Your help is much appreciated.